WebAssembly/exception-handling/proposals/exception-handling/Exceptions-formal-overview.md

    | frame_n{F} T end
 ```

-Note that because `catch_n` instructions are not included above, there is always a unique maximal throw context.
+Note that because `catch_n` and `delegate` instructions are not included above, there is always a unique maximal throw context.

-### Reduction of instructions
+### Reduction of Instructions

 Reduction steps for the new instructions or administrative instructions.